Excellence in self assessment

 In order, to understand better the needs and ambitions of its members, the ETF’s Network for Excellence (ENE) has developed a Self-Assessment Framework.

 The self-assessment exercise will also make it possible to analyse and track the state of development of the network in aggregate – in order to identify needs, to plan support services and to broker cooperation.
-Regular data collection and analysis will make it possible to analyse progress, for example, by country, by sector, by starting point and by dimension.
-Where some CoVEs take some actions or participate in particular projects, it may be possible to identify the impact of these actions.
+Regular data collection and progress analysis will be possible from a number of view points, for example, by country, by sector, by starting point and by dimension allowing possibile identification of impact depending where the CoVEs act or participate.

 Over time, it will be possible to examine which dimensions and which indicators are most relevant to network members.
 In this way, the Framework will help members of the ENE to develop a better understanding of the opportunities and trajectories available to CoVEs.